Where it is

 Christmas markets are held in the village at the weekend between mid November and 6 January.

-Information and useful advice
+Useful information and advice

 The village is completely closed to traffic, so there are two large car parks at the entrances, free on weekdays while there is a charge on Saturdays and Sundays.